Igglybuff/awesome-piracy/readme.md

 - [FreeTutorials.eu](https://www.freetutorials.eu/) Lots of Udemy courses for free; Has Adblock detector
 - [GFXDomain.net Tutorials board](http://forum.gfxdomain.net/forums/others-tutorials.42/) Forum with free tutorials for graphic design, mostly via premium file hosts but some torrents
 - [tpget](https://github.com/0x6a73/tpget) Tutorialspoint downloader
-- [udemy-downloader-gui](https://github.com/FaisalUmair/udemy-downloader-gui) A cross platform (Windows, Mac, Linux) desktop application for downloading Udemy Courses.
+- [udemy-downloader-gui](https://github.com/FaisalUmair/udemy-downloader-gui) A cross-platform (Windows, Mac, Linux) desktop application for downloading Udemy Courses.
 - [tut4dl](https://tut4dl.com/) Download tutorial and training courses from many paid MOOCs, with categories ranging from Cuisine to Cryptography.

 ## Audiobooks
-- [AudioBook Bay](http://audiobookbay.nl/) Download unabridged audiobooks for free or share your audio books, safe, fast and high quality
+- [AudioBook Bay](http://audiobookbay.nl/) Download unabridged audiobooks for free or share your audiobooks, safe, fast and high quality
 - [AAXtoMP3](https://github.com/KrumpetPirate/AAXtoMP3) Convert Audible's .aax filetype to MP3, FLAC, M4A, or OPUS
 - [Booksonic](http://booksonic.org/) Booksonic is a server and an app for streaming your audiobooks to any pc or android phone.
 - [The Eye /public/AudioBooks](http://the-eye.eu/public/AudioBooks/) A few publicly accessible audiobooks hosted by The Eye